jsonwebtoken/jsonwebtoken.github.io/views/website/md/introduction.md

 ### Payload

 The second part of the token is the payload, which contains the claims.
-Claims are statements about an entity (typically, the user) and additional metadata.
+Claims are statements about an entity (typically, the user) and additional data.
 There are three types of claims: *registered*, *public*, and *private* claims.

 - [**Registered claims**](https://tools.ietf.org/html/rfc7519#section-4.1): These are a set of predefined claims which are not mandatory but recommended, to provide a set of useful, interoperable claims.
 Some of them are: **iss** (issuer), **exp** (expiration time), **sub** (subject), **aud** (audience), and [others](https://tools.ietf.org/html/rfc7519#section-4.1).